mvanwinkleias/repo_layout_demo1/src/snippits/load_credentials_from_json_file_in_home_directory/README.md

 the same set of systems.

 You can store non-sensitive information in your home directory as well.
-I recommend storing credentials in different files though.
+I recommend storing credentials in different (separate) files though.

 For non-sensitive configuration files, you can store them inside the repo, like in src/etc and symbolically link them to ~/.config/IAS/some-awesome-project/config.json